 Make Your Home Appealing To Buyers

 If these properties only got a fresh coat of paint and underwent some minor tweaks, perhaps a little modern staging, too, they could command the price being requested.
 Even the addition of a Nest thermostat and other smart home gadgets can get otherwise disinterested buyers excited.
-Same goes for little touches like new wall outlet plates, faucets, knobs, and different finishes that can make old fixtures look new.
-Cheap but effective.
+The same goes for little touches like new wall outlet plates, faucets, knobs, and different finishes that can make old fixtures look new.
+It's cheap but effective.
 Of course, it will all depend on your unique property and individual housing market.

 Properties in the first-time buyer category will likely remain hot.
 This is regardless of whether theyâ€™re updated or not because there will always be more eligible buyers in that category.
-More expensive homes may sit longer unless the seller (and agent) really take the time to determine what a prospective buyer looks like in their area and caters to that.
+More expensive homes may sit longer unless the seller (and agent) really take the time to determine what a prospective buyer is looking for in their area and caters to that.